Andcool-Systems/mc-oauth-rs/README.md

 [api]
 # API address
 addr = "0.0.0.0"

 # API port
 port = 8008

 # Life time of assigned code
 code_life_time = 300

 [server]
 # Minecraft server address
 addr = "0.0.0.0"

 # Minecraft server port
 port = 25565

 # Server connection timeout
+# Sets the maximum time a client can stay connected to the server.
+Used to prevent idle or junk connections.
 timeout = 10

+# [Optional] This setting defines the server IP to prevent proxy bypass or spoofing.
+server_ip = "localhost"

 [server.config]
 # Minecraft server name
 server_name = "mc-oauth-rs"

 # Protocol version (`0` for auto)
+# Used only during the server ping and is ignored when trying to connect.
+If set to 0, the protocol version that the client uses will be applied.
 protocol = 0

 # Minecraft version string
 version = "1.21"

 # Session Auth URL
 # `{{NAME}}` in string will be replaced by the client nickname
 # `{{HASH}}` will be replaced by the generated client hash